Why are benchmark rates so important?

-The most widely used benchmarks for contracts in euro are EURIBOR and Euro Overnight Index Average (EONIA).
+The most widely used benchmarks for contracts in euro are EURIBOR and euro overnight index average (EONIA).
 They are based on the unsecured interbank market.
-EURIBOR is a quote-based interest rate benchmark, available for several tenors (one and two weeks, one, two, three, six, nine and twelve months – the two-week, two-month and nine-month maturities will be discontinued as of 3 December 2018).
+EURIBOR is a quote-based interest rate benchmark, available for several maturities (one and two weeks, and one, two, three, six, nine and twelve months – the two-week, two-month and nine-month maturities will be discontinued as of 3 December 2018).
 EONIA is the overnight reference rate for the euro, computed on the basis of real transactions in the interbank market, with the ECB acting as calculation agent for the administrator.

-EONIA and EURIBOR have been undergoing in-depth reforms under the lead of their administrator, the European Money Markets Institute (EMMI), a non-profit-making association based in Brussels.
-These reforms aim to bring both benchmarks into compliance with the new EU Regulation on Benchmarks, which was published in 2016 and will come into force in January 2018.
+EONIA and EURIBOR have been undergoing in-depth reforms under the lead of their administrator, the European Money Markets Institute (EMMI), a non-profit association based in Brussels.
+These reforms aimed to bring both benchmarks into compliance with the new EU Benchmarks Regulation (BMR), which was published in 2016 and came into force in January 2018.
 Following a transition period, the requirements of the BMR will become fully binding as of January 2020.

-On EURIBOR, EMMI has been developing over the past few years a plan to gradually reform the existing EURIBOR benchmark in order to anchor it to transactions instead of quotes.
-The feasibility of such a transaction-based methodology was tested by EMMI in the course of last year.
-However, it was concluded in May 2017 that “under the current market conditions it would not be feasible to evolve the current EURIBOR methodology to a fully transaction-based methodology following a seamless transition path.”
+On EURIBOR, over the past few years EMMI has been developing a plan to gradually reform the existing benchmark in order to anchor it to transactions instead of quotes.
+The feasibility of such a transaction-based methodology was tested by EMMI in the course of 2016-17.
+However, it was concluded in May 2017 that “under the current market conditions it would not be feasible to evolve the current EURIBOR methodology to a fully transaction-based methodology following a seamless transition path”.
 Consequently, EMMI decided to explore the feasibility of a hybrid model where the methodology is supported by transactions whenever available, and relies on other related market pricing sources when necessary.
-A new Task Force has been created to gather market participants’ feedback and guidance on the new methodology.
+A task force was created to gather market participants’ feedback and guidance on the new methodology.
 In the course of 2019 the Belgian Financial Services and Markets Authority (FSMA), the authority responsible for supervising EURIBOR, will assess whether the new methodology complies with the BMR.
 In any case, EURIBOR users will need to embed fallbacks to improve the robustness of their contracts, as required by the BMR.

 The main euro interest rate benchmarks, EURIBOR and EONIA, are produced by the European Money Markets Institute (EMMI).

-EURIBOR (Euro Interbank Offered Rate) is a benchmark giving an indication of the average rate at which banks lend unsecured funding in the euro interbank market for a given period.
+EURIBOR is a benchmark giving an indication of the average rate at which banks lend unsecured funding in the euro interbank market for a given period.
 The benchmark is calculated daily by EMMI on the basis of the quotes of a panel of banks from the EU (currently 20) contributing on a voluntary basis.
-It is published every day at 11:00.
+It is published every day at 11:00 CET.

 The ECB’s involvement in the topic of benchmarks extends beyond its purely technical role as calculation agent for EONIA.

-As a member of the Financial Stability Board (FSB), the ECB has been following up on the interest rates benchmark reforms via a dedicated FSB sub-group (Official Sector Steering Group).
-In this context, the ECB is monitoring, together with other European authorities, progress made on the benchmark reforms in Europe and occasionally providing guidance on the topic.
-The ECB has also often hosted market discussions and received feedback on the topic via its Money Market Contact Group (MMCG), whose members are professionals involved in euro area money markets.
-Over the last few years, the ECB has also sometimes played a role as a catalyst and supported initiatives for the reform of EURIBOR.
+Regarding EURIBOR, over the last few years, the ECB has also sometimes played a role as a catalyst and supported initiatives for its reform.
 In particular, it provided technical support to the EURIBOR administrator, EMMI, for the first feasibility studies of a transaction-based EURIBOR methodology in 2013 and 2014.
-This ad hoc support was aimed at promoting avenues for reform, while the EURIBOR reform was getting underway.
+This ad hoc support was aimed at promoting avenues for reform, as the EURIBOR reform was getting underway.

 Benchmark rates are essential as they are an integral part of a functioning market.
-The widespread use of EONIA, which is a purely interbank rate, reflects the fact that, for a long time, the interbank market is still perceived as the appropriate market on which to base a useful (i.e. meaningful, usable and robust) benchmark.
+The widespread use of EONIA, which is a purely interbank rate, reflects the fact that, for a long time, the interbank market was perceived as the appropriate market on which to base a useful (i.e. meaningful, usable and robust) benchmark.

-Developing a benchmark is a complex process and entails much more than elaborating a calculation, as the experience of other central banks has shown.
+Developing a benchmark is a complex process and entails much more than a simple calculation, as the experience of other central banks has shown.

-The ECB will remain the calculation agent for EONIA while the benchmark is critical for the financial markets and the ECB’s involvement is essential for the continuity of the index.
+The ECB will remain the calculation agent for EONIA for as long as the benchmark is critical for financial markets and the ECB’s involvement is essential for the continuity of the index.